New Info on Under Counter Water Ionizers

 Under counter water ionizers are not without their drawbacks.
 Cost is the most noticeable.

 The simple fact is, compressing the technology responsible for controlling the performance of a water ionizer so that it fits into a faucet-mount control panel is expensive.
 Add to that the additional electronic testing and certifications for electronic safety and it’s no wonder a good quality under counter water ionizer will set you back at least an extra $500.

-With most under counter models you lose ease of control when it comes to the advanced control features.
+With most under counter models, you lose the ease of control when it comes to the advanced control features.
 You’re working with a significantly smaller control panel and navigating the advanced settings can be a little more challenging.

 If you’re looking at under counter water ionizers, take a look at the available advanced features and how easily you’ll be able to navigate the control panel.
 Some companies do a better job addressing these “control issues” than others.

 Performing regular maintenance can be more inconvenient with under counter water ionizers.
 Accessing the filter area for a filter replacement or using a cleaning cartridge involves going under the sink and fumbling with a filter panel.

 Another tip if you’re looking for an under counter water ionizer – take a look at how the filter area is accessed.
 You’ll need to get down there at least twice a year to change the filters or run a cleaning cartridge.
 And some companies require using a cleaning cartridge as often as once every 4 weeks.

 There’s no need to let “maintenance inconvenience” scare you away from an under counter water ionizers.
 Some companies make filter change under the sink easier than others – and the under-counter design is often still worth the inconvenience of going below the sink to perform regular maintenance on the unit.